Design, Construction and Development

 In terms of construction:

-Package 1 Site Hoardings Being tendered only to local companies
+Package 1 Site Hoardings Undertaken by local company

 Package 3 Building and Landscape Demonstrating maximum use of local consultants, contractors and suppliers will be a key evaluation criteria

 With education increasingly delivered online, why is another campus needed?

 The campus will predominantly cater for the increasing demand from overseas students, who will attend the campus.
 There will be advanced technology in the learning spaces to provide on-line learning for all students, cater for the various learning requirements that online learning entails and provide space for collaborative learning and research.

 Approximately 20% of students currently at CDU are international with modelling showing that this proportion will increase to 38% by 2028 and that, despite covid-19, CDU remains on track to meet 2028 student projections.
 It is expected that 5000 students will be studying on campus at the Precinct by 2028.

 What facilities will be located at the Precinct?